Deborah LaFogg Docherty

 I have been creating paintings for the National Parks Trust since 2018 to present day help rise awareness of the importance of keeping these National Treasures.

-Three of my pastels were sold at auction at the Salmagundi Club in New York City and two oil paintings sold at auction at the Safari Club International.
+Three of my pastels were sold at the Salmagundi Club in New York City and two oil paintings sold at auction at the Safari Club International.